 Illustration, Light-Space-Modulator

 At first glance, it may seem that unstable media is related to computers and digital media.
 However, this is not necessary to make an unstable media artwork.
-Let’s take the example of the “Light-Space Modulator” (1930) by Laszlo Moholy-Nagy.
+Let’s take the example of the Light-Space Modulator (1930) by Laszlo Moholy-Nagy.
 Here is a description of the work by Moholy-Nagy himself:

 “This piece of lighting equipment is a device used for demonstrating both plays of light and manifestations of movement.